 - Redness and inflammation around the blisters

-- Thickened skin or leather-like areas – this can occur after long-term irritation and scratching
+- Thickened skin or leather-like areas – this can occur after prolonged scratching and irritation.

-Both the type of rash and where the rash appears can depend on the age of the person:
+The type and location of the rash can vary, depending on the age of the person:

-- In children younger than age 2, skin irritation and blisters begin on the face, scalp, hands, and feet.
-It is often a crusting, bubbling, or oozing rash.
+- In children younger than age 2, skin irritation and blisters usually appear on the face, scalp, hands, and feet.
+The rash is often crusting, bubbling, or oozing.

-- In older children and adults, the rash is more commonly seen on the inside of the knees and elbows, as well as the neck, hands, and feet.
+- In older children and adults, the rash is typically found on the inside of the knees and elbows, the neck, hands, and feet.